- USPS customs forms are essential documents used by foreign customs authorities to clear packages for entry into different countries

 - You can access and fill out the necessary forms online or at your local Postal office for free

 Global shipping is essential for global businesses.
 But the thought of navigating the customs clearance can be an anxiety-provoking one for novice and experienced merchants alike.
 It all comes down to the paperwork.
-Incomplete or incorrectly filled customs forms could lead to delays, dissatisfied customers or even hefty non-compliance fines.
+Incomplete or incorrectly filled customs forms could lead to delays, dissatisfied customers, or even hefty non-compliance fines.
 All of these affect your business negatively.

 But what if learning how to navigate customs formalities wasn’t seen as a bad thing?
-Think of this way: You have a powerful ally in your courier of choice.
-For example, USPS ships packages internationally to more than 190 countries — the carrier is on your side.
+Think of it this way: You have a powerful ally in your courier of choice.
+For example, USPS ships package internationally to more than 190 countries — the carrier is on your side.
 It has a wealth of experience working with customs authorities across the world and can help you navigate different customs requirements with ease.

-In this article, we help you figure out what customs forms are needed, the services offered by USPS to help with customs, a step-by-step guide to dealing with the paperwork and how you can take advantage of Easyship's tool and expertise to navigate USPS customs declaration.
+In this article, we help you figure out what customs forms are needed, the services offered by USPS to help with customs, a step-by-step guide to dealing with the paperwork, and how you can take advantage of Easyship's tool and expertise to navigate USPS customs declaration.

 What are the USPS Customs Forms?